dgrisham/wenv/README.rst

 rather have commands that mean "show me the tasks associated with the project I'm working on" and "add a task for the active project with this description".

-The Wenv framework arose from this increasing complexity.
+The wenv framework arose from this increasing complexity.
 However, it never left the realm of Zsh scripting.
-A project's Wenv is defined by Zsh environment variables and functions, and the Wenv 'framework' is just a bunch of Zsh functions.
+A project's wenv is defined by Zsh environment variables and functions, and the wenv 'framework' is just a bunch of Zsh functions.
 This is convenient because many of the functions are just sequences of commands I'd like to run in the terminal anyway, and the rest are maintaining state in a way that shells are good at.